Characters: Guardians Of The Galaxy The Movie

-- Token Human: The only human on the team.
-Subverted though, because it turns out he's half human.
+- Token Human: The only human on the team, and possibly even the entire galaxy.
+Subverted though, because it turns out he's only half human.

 - Trap Master: His fighting style, putting his enormous array of gadgets to use to distract, incapacitate, and generally inconvenience his enemies.

 - Troll: How he manages to get the drop on most of his foes.
 He literally trolls Yondu at the end, by giving him the capsule with a Troll figurine in it instead of the Infinity Gem.
 Considering the equally trollish Yondu raised Peter after his mother's death, it's not too difficult to figure out where he likely picked up on this behavior from.